 The Bachelor’s thesis is 14.5 ECTS credits, which is equivalent to a study load of 400 hours or 10 weeks working fulltime.
 Students who commence a Bachelor’s thesis in a particular department (academic Chair) are required to reach agreements on the timeframe beforehand.
 This entails that students agree on a final deadline, taking account of any other activities that may run parallel to the Bachelor’s thesis (such as modules).
 A deadline may be exceeded by a maximum of two weeks and has as consequence that the maximum attainable grade is then a 6.

-Students must apply for a Bachelor’s degree with the Office of Educational Affairs.
+Students must apply for a Bachelor’s degree with the Office of Educational Affairs (BOZ).
 Students can apply in any month with the exception of July.
+In order to receive your BSc diploma you will need to submit the BSc exam application form to BOZ-EE-CES@utwente.nl:

 The Office of Educational Affairs will assess whether all the conditions for obtaining the degree have been met.
 A collective Bachelor’s graduation ceremony takes place once per year in October.
 A University-wide first year diploma ceremony is also held once per year in late September or early October.